bit-oh-my-god/ns3-dtn-bit/readme.md

 - [ ] to work :(
 - [x] to have a life
 - [ x ] CGR, main feature, implement it!
-- [  ] running log was printed twice, more specifically NS_LOG_COMPONENT was printed out twice, it's a bug, fix it!
+- [  ] <s>running log was printed twice, more specifically NS_LOG_COMPONENT was printed out twice, it's a bug, fix it!</s> **we don't want to fix this bug** because jupyter parse script has depends on this bug
 - [ x ] last seen neighbor, should be 1 * Hello Interval or 2 * Hello Interval
 - [  ] give some senario, and give some result parse script
 - [  ] unordered_map with tuple, bug fix